simonis/LeydenVsGraalNative/README.md

 Looking at the CPU usage for the run with one compilation, we can see that the current Leyden/AOT implementation already cuts down the execution time to 43% while Graal Native Image CE/EE requires just about 9%/6% of the default HotSpot execution time.
 Notice however, how the HotSpot runs have a ~three times higher user time.
 This means that there's still a significant amount of concurrent work going on.
 For the single compilation case, that's mostly JIT activity.
 That can be verified by looking at the [-XX:+PreloadOnly](https://github.com/openjdk/leyden/pull/44) runs where the user time is not much higher than the wall clock time because it disables profiling and therefore doesn't trigger any recompilations of AOT compiled code (at the cost of less effective code).
 For the Native Image case, wall clock time is equal to user time because there's no JIT or other concurrent activity going on.

+The more files we compile, the more the advantage of using Graal Native Image decreases.
+E.g. for 100 compilations, Graal CE already requires 24% of the time of the default OpenJDK run and at 10000 compilations the executable produced by Graal CE exe already runs twice as long as the application on HotSpot.
+Only Graal EE with G1 GC is on par with HotSpot for 100000 compilations and finally Graal EE with PGO is ~14% faster than HotSpot.

+The reason why Leyden/AOT is ~10 slower than HotSpot for 10000 compilations although it still spends a considerable amount of time doing JIT compilations requires more investigation.

 #### Increasing the number of training iterations

 The following graphs are taken with the same settings as before, except that the number of warmup iterations for creating the CDS/Leyden/AOT archives and the PGO executables has been increased from 90 to 10000.